-If you’re considering buying something from a company you’ve never heard of, it’s sensible to find out as much about them as you can before you go ahead.
-Con artists use fake companies to make their scams look more real.
-It’s easy to be duped, so you should wise up as much as you can to avoid becoming the latest victim.
-We’re here to help.
+If you’re considering spending money with a company you’ve never heard of, it’s sensible to find out as much about them as you can before you proceed.

-One of the easiest ways to spot a fake company is if you can’t see any evidence that they exist in reality.
+One of the easiest ways to spot a fake company is if there is no evidence of their existence in real life.

-The first thing you should do is check that the company you are dealing with has a physical location somewhere in the world.
+The first thing you should do is check that the company you are dealing with has a physical location.
 To do this, look for an address on the company's website.
 If the address is a registered office, even better.
 If you can’t see this at first glance, check in the ‘contact us’ section or on the terms and conditions page.

 A legitimate company will always give you a way to get in touch with them.
-Ideally, this will be a proper address and phone number, rather than a ‘contact us’ form.
-If it’s just a form, this may not be a good sign.
+Ideally, this will be a proper address and a phone number, rather than a ‘contact us’ form.
+If it’s just a form, be wary.

 If there is an address listed, you can use Google Maps to search for the premises.
-This is a good way to verify that it actually exists and isn’t fraudulent.
+This is a good way to verify that the business actually exists.

-Check their website for a phone number too.
-This will preferably be a landline number – then you can call it to see who answers.
-If an employee of the company answers the call, there’s at least some reassurance that you’re dealing with a legitimate company.
-But, if no-one answers or you’re put through to an anonymous call centre, this may be your first warning sign that the company isn’t legit.
+The contact phone number should ideally be a landline – call it and see who answers.
+If an employee of the company answers the call, you may be able to get some reassurance and a feel for the business.
+However, if no-one answers or you’re put through to an anonymous call centre, this may be your first warning sign that the company isn’t legit.

 Using a search engine like Google can give you all sorts of information on a company, including what people are saying about them.
 Sites like Trustpilot and Google reviews can reveal a lot about a company before you interact with them.